 1. Submit the following to International Programs for a Recommendation

-You will receive an email notification when the OPT recommendation has been completed and your new I-20 is ready for pick-up.
+You will receive an email notification from DocuSign when the OPT recommendation has been completed and your new I-20 is ready for pick-up.

 You will be issued two (2) new forms I-20.
 Submit one (1) form with the OPT application, keep the other form for your records.
-Please be sure to sign your new form I-20.
+Please be sure to sign both of your new forms I-20.

 2. Prepare documents to send to USIC